Skip to main content

 Place value in KS2

 In Year 3, children might be given Deines blocks and arrow cards to help them with adding a pair of two-digit numbers.
-This would enable them to partition the numbers, so that they could add the tens first and then the units.
+This would enable them to partition the numbers, so that they could add the tens first and then the ones.
 A Year 3 child would also be expected to know the place value of digits in three-digit numbers.

 In Year 3, children also need to know what happens to a number when it is multiplied by 10 or 100.
 It is really important here that they are aware that the number moves to the left, rather than talking about 'adding zeros' (when children move onto dividing by 10 to find a decimal answer, they will not be able to use the strategy of adding or removing zeros).